Dan J. Harkey

 Dear Borrower:

-The policy cost must be paid in full, with interest accrued and your regular payment.
+The policy cost must be paid in full, including accrued interest and your regular payment.
 This interim policy is only suitable for 60 days.

 Please be aware that this POLICY COVERS THE REAL PROPERTY ONLY; IT DOES NOT PROVIDE YOU WITH LIABILITY COVERAGE, THEFT, OR ANY COVERAGE RELATING TO YOUR HOUSEHOLD.
 IT IS